I’m guessing you’re here because you’re overwhelmed by all the resin types out there.

 Cons: Some epoxy resins cure soft.

 ⭐️ BONUS: Since epoxy resins are so popular, there are a bunch of formulas for this resin type as well. (and it can be just as overwhelming as learning about the types of resin) If you want to use epoxy resin, there’s more you need to know about this type of resin.
-I’ve broken them down here: Understand the types of epoxy so you use the right one.
+I’ve broken down the types of epoxy so you use the right one.

 I like using this resin when I need a completed project quickly.